toolleeo/cli-apps/README.md

 * [flog](https://github.com/mingrammer/flog) - A fake log generator for log formats such as apache-common, apache error and RFC3164 syslog.
 * [Gaze](https://github.com/wtetsu/gaze) - Runs a command, right after you save a file.
 * [GoTTY](https://github.com/yudai/gotty) - A program to turn CLI tools into web applications; basically, it runs a command and starts a server so that the output can be displayed in a web page.
+* [guesswidth](https://github.com/noborus/guesswidth) - Guess the width output without delimiters in commands that output to the terminal.
 * [just](https://github.com/casey/just) - Handy way to save and run project-specific commands.
 * [Keep](https://github.com/keephq/keep) - Simple alerting tool, with declarative syntax and builtin providers.
 * [Lakshmi](https://github.com/sarvjeets/lakshmi) - Investing library and command-line interface inspired by the Bogleheads philosophy.